Importing Your Documentation¶

 Add an optional homepage URL and some tags, and then click Next.

 Once your project is created, you’ll need to manually configure the repository webhook if you would like to have new changes trigger builds for your project on Read the Docs.
-Go to your project’s Integrations page to configure a new webhook, or see our steps for webhook creation for more information on this process.
+Go to your project’s Admin > Integrations page to configure a new webhook, or see our steps for webhook creation for more information on this process.

 Building your documentation¶